 |Application||Due by||Notification on or before|

-*Priority deadline for international applicants: Applications may be submitted after the international priority deadline.
+*Priority deadline for fall international applicants: Applications may be submitted after the international priority deadline.
 However, please ensure that your file is complete at the time of application in order to avoid any processing delays.

 Washington University Undergraduate Students

 If you are a Washington University student who is interested in pursuing the Master of Science in Business Analytics degree, please email OlinGradAdmissions@wustl.edu.

 What does it take to be admitted to Olin's Master of Science in Business Analytics program?

 We review each applicant on a number of factors, looking for individuals with strong academic, professional, and extracurricular activities.
 We base our selections on your past performance, quantitative skills, and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.

 You must have completed an undergraduate degree from an accredited institution, comparable to Washington University's four-year bachelor's degree, at the time of enrollment in the program.
 Note: most international three-year degrees meet this requirement.

 Applicants to the Master of Science in Business Analytics program are required to have taken Calculus I and II and Statistics.